 The vacation schedule shall be offered in one (1) or two (2) week time slots.
 Vacation selection shall begin after the first of the year and shall be completed by the fifteenth of January each year.

-No fire prevention bureau personnel shall be on vacation [one (1) or two (2) week time slots at the same time.
+No fire prevention bureau personnel shall be on vacation one (1) or two (2) week time slots at the same time.

-No Training division personnel shall be on vacation [one 1) or two (2) week time slots at the same time.
+No Training division personnel shall be on vacation one (1) or two (2) week time slots at the same time.

 Employees may choose in order of seniority, on a rotating basis, as many one (1) or two (2) week time slots as available.
 Time slots will be offered based on the standard work week, Monday through Friday.